 - In some cases, the suspicious Mailinator account appears in the email’s BCC field.

 If you get an email that fits the description above, delete it immediately.
 If you’re concerned that your account might have been compromised, you can go to Google’s account management page, select “Sign-In and Security”, and then “Connected Apps.”
 Look for “Manage Apps” and revoke access to untrusted apps.

-Rule No. 1 for protecting yourself from phishing: Do not click on any email links and do not open any attachments unless you are positive that the email comes from a legitimate source.
+Rule #1: To protect yourself from phishing attacks, never click on any email links and do not open any attachments unless you are positive that the email comes from a legitimate source.
 The best way to verify the source is pay close attention to the sender’s address.

 For added protection always use two factor authentication (2FA) on your accounts.
 When enabled, you’ll need to answer a secret question, or use a fingerprint, as well as your password to get into your accounts.
 This is a great way of securing yourself if your passwords ever get stolen.
 One of the best ways to secure your data online is by using a VPN service.
 With a single NordVPN account you can protect up to 6 devices from accessing potential phishing sites, and hide your online activity from trackers.

 NordVPN also has the Threat Protection feature.
 It neutralizes cyber threats before they can do any real damage to your device.
 TP helps you identify malware-ridden files, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.